 Football on the silver screen: The high school years

-The journey begins in high school, with Varsity Blues and Mox, a backup quarterback who never really expected to play.
-Not when the worthy Lance Harbor (Paul Walker) has been leading the team for years.
-Plus, Mox is a guy who simply wants to get out of Texas, spending his time on the field by drawing up trick plays and throwing errant passes at opposing teams' mascots.
+The journey begins in high school, with Varsity Blues and Mox, a backup quarterback who was never really expected to play.
+Not when the worthy Lance Harbor (Paul Walker) has led the team for years.
+Plus, Mox is a guy who has a main to to get out of Texas, spending his time on the field by drawing up trick plays and throwing errant passes at opposing teams' mascots.

-A season-ending injury to Harbor thrusts Mox into the spotlight as he attempts to navigate newfound fame and being true to his former self.
+A season-ending injury to Harbor thrusts Mox into the spotlight, where he attempts to navigate newfound fame and being true to his former self.

 Mox wants to get away from Texas, where worship involves God, football, and guns (and not necessarily in that order).
 The fanaticism of high school football is the basis of Buzz Bissinger's book Friday Night Lights, where it was turned into a film before becoming a critically-acclaimed television series.